-Business Administration: Accounting
+Business Administration Concentration in Accounting

 Businesses across the country are constantly re-evaluating their offices and their bottom lines to maximize profits and ensure their operation is as efficient as possible.
 Earning a business education is a great way to get ahead in the corporate world, but often it is an employee’s specialized skills that make him or her a valuable asset.

 Ready to start a thriving career in business and chart your own path of success?

 Ohio Business College’s associate degree in Business Administration with a concentration in Accounting will provide you with the training and skills needed to excel in the fast-paced fields of business and accounting.

 - The latest business procedures and protocols

 - Accounting skills and principles

 - And much more!